Caulk around pipes where they enter the house.

 Shut off water when leaving home for extended period

 Shut off and drain your water system if you are leaving home for an extended period.
 (Turn off the water heater before draining the system.)
 Leaving your furnace on a low setting while you're gone helps, but may not prevent freezing.
 Turn off the main shut-off valve, then go through the house and turn on all faucets, sinks, tubs, showers, etc., and flush the toilets.
 Go back to the valve and remove the plug so that it can drain completely.
 Follow-up by re-tightening the valve and turning off the open faucets.
+But be sure to keep your home temperature above 55 degrees!

 Open cupboard doors in the kitchen and bathrooms.